Question 1

 Which pair of quantities are physical quantities?

-A. Charge and ampere
+A. Charge and ampere.

-B. Efficiency and kilogram
+B. Efficiency and kilogram.

-C. Pascal and strain
+C. Pascal and strain.

-D. Period and potential difference
+D. Period and potential difference.

-B. Kilogram is a unit of mass
+B. Incorrect Kilogram is unit of mass.

-C. Pascal is a unit of pressure
+C. Incorrect: Pascal is unit of pressure.

 Question 9